Dear Friends,

 We will be the trusted, independent voice for the curious and engaged citizens of our diverse community and beyond.

-* This report was created in TAPSCAN using the following Radio information: LOUISVILLE; DEC20 (OCT-DEC); Metro; M-Su 5A-5A ; P 12+; Station Combos Used: *LPM = WFPK-FM,WFPL-FM,WUOL-FM; See Detailed Sourcing Page for Complete Details.
-Copyright © 2021 The Nielsen Company.
+This report was created in TAPSCAN using the following Radio information: LOUISVILLE; JUN22 (APR-JUN); Metro; M-Su 5A-5A ; P 12+; Station Combos Used: *LPM = WFPK-FM,WFPL-FM,WUOL-FM; See Detailed Sourcing Page for Complete Details.
+Copyright © 2022 The Nielsen Company.
 All rights reserved.

 89.3 WFPL News Louisville is an independent, nonpartisan daily news outlet that reports on our city, state and region without fear or favor.
 We carry out fact-based reporting that’s free from political and corporate influence.
 We are Louisville’s NPR affiliate that produces and distributes daily journalism via broadcast, digital audio and online media.